Brown’s 3 TDs lead No. 12 Penn State over Rutgers 27-6

 Rutgers: Season complete.

-Penn State: The Nittany Lions should have a warm holiday destination.
+Penn State: The Nittany Lions should have a warm holiday destination